 Recognition 2

-GMI Launched in 2004, this is an international public-private initiative that advances cost-effective, near-term methane abatement and recovery and use of CH4 as a valuable energy source in three sectors:
+WTL-Clean & Renewable Energy is a member of the Global Methane Initiative (GMI) Project Network.
+Launched in 2004, GMI is an international initiative focused on cost-effective methane abatement and the recovery and use of CH₄ as a valuable energy source in three key sectors.

 1. Biogas (including agriculture, municipal solid waste, and wastewater),